marios-code-path/demo-chat/chat-service-cassandra/README.md

         val userId: UUID
     }

-Any particular message will have it's Key, some kind of Value <generic V parameter> and a visibility flag to indicate whether clients should display whats in the value.
+For the message data, we can include 2 generics - Key type and Value type.
+I added the visibility flag to indicate whether clients should display whats in the value.

 Message.kt: